 After a week it was time to continue our journey.
 It wasn’t easy to resist the temptation to stay a couple of days extra in Calabria, maybe even a week, but there were many dear friends and family waiting for us 2300 km further east, in Romania.

 We crossed Italy again, though from south to north this time around, drove through Slovenia and Hungary and reached our destination 31 hours later.
-If you want to find out more, please stay tuned for the next posts about this trip.
+If you want to find out more, follow me on YouTube and stay tuned for the next posts about this trip.

 - Tesla Model 3: Amazing 8000 km trip in Europe